 Application Process: A completed application will consist of:

 Cover letter in which you summarize your interest in the position, relevant teaching, research and student success experience, and how you meet the minimum qualifications mentioned above (up to 2 pages, single-spaced);

 A Student Success Statement (up to 2 pages, single-spaced) that responds to the prompt above - 'Inclusive Excellence and Student Success' and addresses at least two of the inclusive excellence criteria listed (please indicate the criteria numbers in your Statement).

 Teaching Philosophy Statement (up to 2 pages);

 Research Statement that includes proposed research plan and details how undergraduate and graduate students will be involved (up to 4 pages);

-List of graduate and undergraduate courses the applicant would prefer teaching;
+List of Cal Poly Pomona graduate and undergraduate courses the applicant prefers to teach;

 Unofficial transcripts (undergraduate and graduate, official transcripts will be required of finalists);

 Names, titles, addresses, emails and telephone numbers of three references who can speak to the applicant's potential for success in this position;

 Semi-Finalists for the position will be required to provide three letters of reference (on letterhead, signed and dated within the past two years and uploaded to PageUp by the recommender).